wasabepeanut/verkkoon-tunkeutuminen_kurssi/h5 Laboratorio- ja simulaatioympäristöt hyökkäyksissä.md

 ![image](https://github.com/user-attachments/assets/f4685ac4-ef40-49e8-95f3-f869ea7a024a)

 This took me to Amazon (pretty obvious from the name).
+This site is the official website for Amazon, except it has been "tampered" with Evilginx.
+Evilginx acts as a "Adversary in the Middle" that serves as a legitimate page for malicious acts (Nichols 8.14.2024).

 # Mininet
 To complete the upcoming tasks, I will have to install Mininet VM.